giorgio-bendoni/giorgio-bendoni.github.io/embfm_handbook.md

-<h3>Economics of Money, Banking adn Financial Markets</h3>
+<h3>Economics of Money, Banking and Financial Markets</h3>
 <hr />
 <br>
 <h5>Module overview</h5>
 <hr />
-This is a Level 56 core module for the course _BSc Economics, Finance and Banking_.
+This is a Level 5 core module for the course _BSc Economics, Finance and Banking_.
 This is an optional module for Level 6:
 + BA Economics and Management
 + BA European Business
 + BSc Business Economics